 But many B2B marketers have only experienced a narrow band of content, not taking advantage of the full content toolkit they actually have at their disposal.
-In this article, we outline ten types of content and what they are used for in the B2B content marketing mix.
+In this article, we outline ten types of content that can be written by a B2B copywriter and what they are used for in the content marketing mix.

 1. Marketing White Papers